 The standard way to smooth faces in 3ds Max is to use Smoothing Groups.
 Smoothing groups are applied to Face/Polygons.
 Any two faces sharing an edge will smooth if they happen to share a smoothing group--whereas faces that have no shared smoothing groups or shared edges will not smooth.

-3ds Max allows you to use both smoothing groups and vertex normals.
+3ds Max allows you to use both smoothing groups and vertex per face normals (explicit normals).
 Wall Worm allows you to utilize either type of smoothing as well.
-However, Wall Worm does not "know" which type you are using.
+However, Wall Worm does not always "know" which type you are using.
 In the image below, the far left teapot will always export into Source with correct smoothing.
 The center teapot is using explicit normals, and if Wall Worm isn't informed about the explicit normals, will export with no smoothing (as in the right teapot).

 The SMD Exporter in Wall Worm has three modes:

 - Face Render Normals